Saltwater Fishing Regulations

 - To catch and release alewife herring, American shad, blueback herring, hickory shad and sharks.

 - To have in one’s possession aboard any boat on the tidal waters of Maryland any striped bass cut up or filleted at any time.
 Striped bass must be landed whole.

-- To have in one’s possession aboard any boat on the tidal waters of Maryland more than 15 cut up pounds of any fish upon which a size or weight limit is prescribed by law or regulation in a condition that the size or weight of the fish cannot be determined.
+- To have in one’s possession aboard any boat on the tidal waters of Maryland more than 15 pounds of any fish for which a size or weight limit is prescribed by law or regulation in a condition that the size or weight of the fish cannot be determined.

 - To use Sabiki rigs or mackerel trees in Maryland.
 (Multiple hook rigs including Sabiki rigs and mackerel trees are allowed in the Exclusive Economic Zone of the Atlantic Ocean.)

 - To operate a boat within the area 400 yards below or 400 yards above the Conowingo Dam.

 Towns such as Ocean City may have special fishing ordinances.
 Be sure to check local jurisdictions’ websites for restrictions.